keptn/lifecycle-toolkit/docs/content/en/docs/implementing/container.md

 weight: 95
 ---

-Container runtimes allow the Keptn Lifecycle Toolkit to execute tasks in Kubernetes containers as part of a Kubernetes Job.
+Container runtime allows the Keptn Lifecycle Toolkit to execute tasks in Kubernetes containers as part of a Kubernetes Job.
 This is similar to the Keptn v1 Job Executor Service.